 What is the vision of the GCWA?

-By 2018, to be a national model for watershed management and planning.
+To become a national model for watershed management and planning.

 Imagine the possibilities…